kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md

 \(c\) You may refuse to provide transportation to any passenger on the basis of safety, as provided in 49 U.S.C.
 44902 or 14 CFR 121.533, or to any passenger whose carriage would violate FAA or TSA requirements or applicable requirements of a foreign government.

-\(1\) You can determine that there is a disability-related safety basis for refusing to provide transportation to a passenger with a disability if you are able to demonstrate that the passenger poses a direct threat (see definition in §382.3).
+\(1\) You can determine that there is a disability-related safety basis for refusing to provide transportation to a passenger with a disability if you are able to demonstrate that the passenger poses a direct threat (see definition in [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.3   What do the terms in this rule mean?|§382.3]]).
 In determining whether an individual poses a direct threat, you must make an individualized assessment, based on reasonable judgment that relies on current medical knowledge or on the best available objective evidence, to ascertain:

-\(i\) The nat[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md#§121.533   Responsibility for operational control: Domestic operations.|14 CFR 121.533]] and severity of the risk;
+\(i\) The nature, duration, and severity of the risk;

 \(ii\) The probability that the potential harm to the health and safety of others will actually occur; and